RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 Ruan Mei is a support character capable of increasing allies' Weakness Break Efficiency, SPD, and All-Type RES PEN(1).
 At the same time, Ruan Mei can also deal additional Break DMG whenever allies Weakness Break an enemy, causing the Weakness Broken enemies' actions to be further delayed.
 { .annotate }

-1. RES PEN is short for resistance penetration.
+1. RES PEN is short for **resistance penetration**.
 What is RES PEN and how does it work?
 Check out the [Trace Overview](#trace-overview) section and read more about it in her Ultimate description!

 If you need a quick overview on Ruan Mei and how to build her, you can check the infographic below or check our [Quick Guide](quick.md).